filippoboiani/machine-learning/README.md

 *Explain entropy for a uniform distribution and a non-uniform distribution, present some example distributions with high and low entropy.*

 Entropy is the unpredictability of one event.
-An uniform distribution will have an high entropy (1.0) while an non-uniform distribution will be more difficult to guess and therefore will have a low entropy.
+An uniform distribution will have an high entropy, while an non-uniform distribution will have a lower entropy.

 No distribution has high or low entropy per se.
 In general, discrete distributions (like binomial, poisson, uniform etc...) tend to have high entropy when the events are equiprobable.

 When the probability of a particular event is far higher then the others, the uncertainty decreases accordingly.
 As an example, we can the take the overly-cited toss of a coin where the sides are equals.
 In this case the entropy is 0 because, no matter how we toss the coin, the result will be the same.
 Therefore, there is no uncertainty.
 Entropy is not an intrinsic property of a particular distribution, but instead, it depends on the parameters.

+Examples:
+- Die toss (uniform, high entropy)
+- Fake die toss (non uniform, lower entropy)

 **Reference**s:
 - [Type of distributions](http://people.stern.nyu.edu/adamodar/New_Home_Page/StatFile/statdistns.htm)